StoutsHonor/splendid-react/README.md

 ## Completed

+- 12/07 noble selection(when qualified for 2 or more) implemented
 - 12/04 exchange coins logic implemented
 - 12/02 victory conditions and notification countdown fixed
 - 12/01 notification modal implemented in place of alerts